emqx/neuron-docs/en_US/configuration/north-apps/mqtt/overview.md

 are encrypted and secure.

 The Neuron MQTT plugin supports running MQTT over SSL.
-To enable SSL encryption, turn on the **SSL** parameter when configuring the node, and provide the **CA** parameter with the CA's certificate.
+To enable SSL encryption, turn on the **SSL** parameter when configuring the node.
+If using self signed certificates, the **CA** parameter should be provided with the server-side CA certificate.
 The certificate of the broker you are connecting to should be issued by the provided CA. And if you are using two-way authentication, you should also provide the client certificate, key file, and key file password through the **Client Cert**, **Client Private key**, and